jeffz37test/gerrit_test/README.md

 # gerrit_test
-this a repo to test gerrithub
+this a repo to test gerrithub.io